 Credits obtained in this programme will be included in the credits required for the completion of the course in the 4 humanities and social sciences departments at the Graduate School of Arts and Sciences (excluding special programmes), and in the Department of Interdisciplinary Information Studies at the Graduate School of Interdisciplinary Information Studies.
 You must inquire yourself whether other departments (including the Department of Multi-Disciplinary Sciences at the Graduate School of Arts and Sciences) allow the credits to be included in the credits required for the completion of the course in these departments.

 You will need to ask your supervisor to sign a consent form that will be provided upon the success of your application.

 Selection will be based on the prospective students' application documents (applicant information and statement) and interviews.
 Please note that your application may be rejected at the document review stage, and you may not be invited to the interview.

-Students in the IHS program receive a monthly stipend of 150,000 yen in their master's program and of 200,000 yen in their doctoral program. * However, the stipend may be reduced as a result of a qualifying examination at the end of every academic year and depending on the changes in the annual budget.
-You can decline to receive the stipend, even if you still are on the program.
+Students in the IHS programme receive a monthly stipend of 150,000 yen in their master's programme and of 200,000 yen in their doctoral programme. * However, the stipend may be reduced as a result of a qualifying examination at the end of every academic year and depending on the changes in the annual budget.
+You can decline to receive the stipend, even if you still are on the programme.